devsamuelv/cpp-nix-experiment/README.md

 - [X] Working camera stream.
 - [X] Display image segmentation masks from pytorch models.
 - [ ] Optimize the ML segmentation camera stream for realtime speeds.
+- [ ] Improve segmentation accuracy.
+(Current masks are not useable for navigation)
+- [ ] Modularize codebase to allow seperation of tasks amongst threads and classes.

 ## Libraries